Jason Foscolo Founder and Managing Partner

 John B. Diefenbach Partner

-John received his juris doctorate from Gonzaga University School of Law in 2004, and his B.A. in Political Science from the University of Utah in 2001.
-He is admitted to practice in Virginia and Texas.
+I earned my law degree from Gonzaga University School of Law in 2004 and my B.A. in Political Science from the University of Utah in 2001.
+I’m licensed in both Texas and Virginia.

 Moshe D. Lapin Of Counsel